-The Challenge Trail (233) parallels the Crest Highway (NM 536) between the Tree Spring Trail and the Switchback Trail.
-For years I didn't consider the trail when looking for new places to hike in the Sandia Mountains.
+For years I didn't consider the Challenge Trail (2330 when looking for new places to hike in the Sandia Mountains.
 Two reasons for that.
-First, I don’t like being near the road noise from the Crest Highway.
-Second, I thought the Challenge Trail was a straight-up-and-down trail, and as an older hiker I prefer trails not dominated by steep grades.
+First, the trail parallels the Crest Highway (NM 536) and I don’t like being near road noise.
+Second, I thought the Challenge Trail was an up-and-down trail, and as an older hiker I prefer trails not dominated by steep grades.
 I’m here to say that with one proviso, the Challenge Trail is worth checking out.

-To start at the bottom of the ski area, park in the parking area next to the highway and walk up to the upper parking lot (closed in the summer).
-From there to the Capulin Picnic Ground and snowplay area is about 1.1 miles.
+3. Park at the bottom of the ski area, next to the highway, and walk up to the upper parking lot (usually closed).
+From there to the Capulin Springs Picnic Ground and snowplay area is about 1.1 miles.

-To start at the Capulin Picnic Ground, park there, cross the highway, and head a few meters upslope until you intercept the Challenge Trail.
-The obvious path up from the road begins downhill from the turnoff into the picnic ground.
+4. Park at the Capulin Springs Picnic Ground, cross the highway, and head a few meters upslope until you intercept the Challenge Trail.
+The obvious path up from the road begins a bit downhill from the turnoff into the picnic ground.
 From there to the 10K trail is about 2.3 miles.
-Along the way you'll pass through the Nine Mile picnic area, which is closed but has some picnic tables that allow for a very civilized lunch stop.
+Along the way you'll pass through the Nine Mile picnic area, which is closed but is being remodeled, so hopefully will be open soon.

-To start at the 10K trailhead, park in the south side parking lot (to your left as you head up the mountain).
+5. To start at the 10K trailhead, park in the south side parking lot (to your left as you head up the mountain).
 Start on the trail at the southeast (downhill) end of the parking lot, and almost immediately take the right fork (the left fork is the southbound 10K Trail).
 A few meters later, take the right fork again.
-From there to the upper terminus of the Challenge Trail is about 1.5 miles.
-Shortly before reaching the end, you'll cross Service Road 488, which leads south from the Ellis Trailhead.
+From there it's about a mile to the upper end of the Challenge Trail.